dimitargnikolov/book-project/README.md

 ```
 import networkx as nx
-nx.write_gml(network, os.path.join('networks', 'alice.gml'))
+nx.write_gml(network, os.path.join('networks', 'lesmis.gml'))
 ```

 The details of the command above are not important.
-Suffice it to say, an `alice.gml` file will appear in the `networks` folder of your project.
+Suffice it to say, an `lesmis.gml` file will appear in the `networks` folder of your project.

 If you look at the file that was generated, you will see something that looks like this:
 ```